Registered Nurse Resume Example

 “Precepted 6 new graduate RNs...all 6 passing competency validation on first attempt.”

-Common RN resume mistakes vs. what this example does
+Common RN resume mistakes to avoid

 Experience bullets